ADHD rating scale: Impact

 The ADHD Rating Scale has provided a quick and easy assessment for clinicians to use in order to diagnose ADHD according to the DSM criteria.
 The creation of this assessment also provided a consistent way for clinicians to diagnose ADHD in children.
 This assessment is used in both clinical and school settings to measure the presence of ADHD as well as the subtype that may be present.
 The measure can also be used to measure the presence and continuation of symptoms throughout treatment.
 This assessment has also been used as the basis for studies covering a wide variety of topics related to ADHD.

+While the ADHD Rating Scale is widely used to assess ADHD symptoms in children and adolescents, a systematic review by Peterson et al. (2024) highlights its variable diagnostic performance and emphasizes the need for its use alongside clinician judgment and multiple informant inputs.

 Use in other populations

 ADHD Rating Scale-IV

 The ADHD RS- IV is widely used in the U.S. in English; however, because of the increasing population of Latino-Americans in the U.S., the ADHD Rating Scale was also translated into Spanish to accommodate those speaking Spanish as their first language.
 Also, many other countries have already translated and validated the ADHD scale into their primary spoken language.
 According to the Archives of Clinical Psychiatry in São Paulo, the TDAH (Portuguese abbreviation for ADHD) was fully validated in Brazil by the end of 2006.